Azure/azure-render-hub/docs/00-deployment.md

 In the Azure Portal navigate to Azure Active Directory -> Properties.
 Note down the Directory ID, this is your Tenant ID that is required when you deploy the portal.

 ### Using Cloud Shell

+You can create the application via the Azure Cloud Shell [here](https://shell.azure.com/powershell).

 Simply copy the script snippet below, update the $webAppName variable and paste the script below into the cloud shell to create a new AAD application.
 Keep in mind the Web App name must be globally unique and be a valid DNS name as it becomes the host in your website's URL, e.g. https://< webAppName >.azurewebsites.net.